MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 # What's new in the SharePoint admin center

-We're continuously adding new features to the new SharePoint admin center and fixing issues we learn about.
+We're continuously adding new features to the new <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a> and fixing issues we learn about.
 Here's a summary of what's included.
 You can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
 In the lower-right corner of the admin center, click the **Feedback** button.

 > [!NOTE]
 > The new SharePoint admin center is supported in Microsoft Edge, Internet Explorer, Chrome, Firefox, and Safari.